-Taking the data from all of the above tests and audits as a whole, it shows the majority of children are developing language at an age appropriate rate, with a number of children significantly above average for their age.
+Taking the data from all of the above tests and audits as a whole, it shows the majority of children are developing language at an age-appropriate rate, with a number of children significantly above-average for their age.
 Both the home and nursery environment will certainly have contributed to language development, but it is impossible to isolate to what extent different factors such as parental interactions, quality experiences or Communication High 5 strategies have made a positive difference.
 However, there are several key benefits emerging from using the Communication High 5: it is relatively quick and inexpensive to train staff; they are a simple, clear and useful way to share strategies with parents; and they highlight the importance of early language development.
 Moving forward in terms of my own practice, I intend to develop further opportunities for children to participate in storytelling, work as part of a small group and make greater use of visuals and signing.
 Nationally, language and communication should be given greater prominence, especially in the early years.
 One possible way to achieve this is by including ‘Language’ as a wellbeing indicator, as part of SHANARRI. ’Achieving‘ and 'included‘ are difficult to fulfil without ’language and communication’.
 Another possibility is to provide more frequent, high quality staff development opportunities in language and communication, both as part of initial training and ongoing CPD.
 Lastly, several recent reports have highlighted the benefits of introducing a universal screening tool for language development in the early years.
 This would ensure that delays or difficulties are correctly identified and provide the opportunity for early intervention.

 Conclusions

 Despite my results showing the language development of most children as being at or above expected levels, it is difficult to identify to what extent the Communication High 5 strategies have contributed to this: home environment, nursery environment and innate ability all influence language development to some degree.
-Perhaps the greatest benefit of the Communication High 5 strategies is that they highlight the importance of language development in the early years, for staff and parents and carers - in a clear, accessible and cost-effective way.
+Perhaps the greatest benefit of the Communication High 5 strategies is that they highlight the importance of language development in the early years - for staff and parents and carers - in a clear, accessible and cost-effective way.
 It is also straightforward to train staff in the use of these strategies and they can easily be shared with parents and carers.

 Going forward, it is vital to provide regular staff training on early language development, as part of initial training and as CPD for qualified staff.
 Without an understanding of typical language development and language delays or difficulties, staff will lack the necessary skills to effectively support and promote language in the early years.
-Regular screening of language development throughout the early years is another area that could be developed, enabling accurate andpossibly earlier, identification of language delays or difficulties.
-Early identification allows early intervention, and as language development unlocks the key to learning across all curricular areas, this could play a vital role in closing the poverty related attainment gap.
+Regular screening of language development throughout the early years is another area that could be developed, enabling accurate and, possibly, earlier identification of language delays or difficulties.
+Early identification allows early intervention and. as language development unlocks the key to learning across all curricular areas, this could play a vital role in closing the poverty- related attainment gap.
 Furthermore, making language the ninth wellbeing indicator would highlight its importance in all areas of academic, social and emotional development, and encourage staff to give it greater prominence and offer higher quality support.

-Staff training and raising awareness of the importance of developing language in the early years is an investment in the future of Scotland’s children, playing an important role in enabling every child to reach their potential, and fulfilling our ambition for Scotland to be the best place in the world to grow up.
+Staff training and raising awareness of the importance of developing language in the early years is an investment in the future of Scotland’s children, playing an important role in enabling every child to reach their potential, and fulfilling our ambition for Scotland to be the best place in the world in which to grow up.

 References